 Make classic apple pie with a rich buttery crust and red-fleshed apples.
 The vibrant ruby-red color of the apples takes traditional apple pie to a whole new level!

 I’ve made dozens of apple pies but this one has them all beat.
-The crust is light and crispy, the flavour is rich with autumn spices, and the filling is a deep crimson red.
+The crust is light and crispy, the flavor is rich with autumn spices, and the filling is a deep crimson red.
 YES!
 Completely natural and with no additives, this is one red apple pie.
-Make this for your friends and family and they’ll be blown away by how delicious it is as well as the colour.
+Make this for your friends and family and they’ll be blown away by how delicious it is as well as the color.

 Finding Red Fleshed Apples

-RED Apple Pie Recipe
+Classic Apple Pie Recipe with a Homegrown Twist

 Two crust Pastry Dough

-- 2 cups plain Flour 260 grams
+- 2 cups plain flour (260 grams)

-- 2/3 cup unsalted Butter 140 grams
+- 2/3 cup unsalted butter (140 grams)

-- 1 tsp fine Sea Salt
+- 1 tsp fine sea salt

-- 5 Tbsp cold Water
+- 5 Tbsp cold water

 Red Apple Pie Filling

-- 1/2 cup white Caster Sugar 100 grams
+- 1/2 cup white caster sugar (100 grams)

-- 1/4 cup plain Flour 32 grams
+- 1/4 cup plain flour (32 grams)

 - 1/2 tsp ground Cinnamon